josephmate/OdinCodeBrowser/README.md

 at least once a week and I am sad to see it go.
 It's navigation was almost as good as an IDE.
 You could navigate from apache commons all the way down to the JDK.
+Occasionally, I would forget what I was originally doing and get lost in the depths of the JDK.
 I hope that I can create a spiritual successor by using this tool, that will live much longer since the source code is available, and the resulting static webpages are decentralized.